Cecilapp/Cecil/docs/4-Configuration.md

 Each menu entry should have the following properties:

-- `id`: unique identifier
+- `id`: unique identifier (required)
 - `name`: name used in templates
 - `url`: relative or absolute URL
 - `weight`: used to sort entries (lighter first)

-A default `main` menu is created and contains the home page and sections entries.
+By default a `main` menu is created and contains the home page and sections entries.

 _Example:_